simplemachine92/PoS-Batch-Signer/README.md

 Right now, due to muh' bear market constraints, this tool lacks the more granular control over signatures than planned, but I may add them later..

+**In the case of PoS, I will provide both the .env and service-account-key.json for Vitaliks convenience**

 ## Table of Contents

 - [Installation](#installation)